obsidianmd/obsidian-help/en/Obsidian Sync/Set up Obsidian Sync.md

 ## Prerequisites

 - An Obsidian account.
 If you don't have one, [sign up now](https://obsidian.md/account#mode=signup).
-- An active Obsidian Sync subscription.
+- An active Obsidian Sync [[Plans and storage limits|subscription]].
 If you don't have one, subscribe from your [account page](https://obsidian.md/account).
 - Sync enabled within the [[Core plugins]] settings.

 > [!danger] Is your current vault in an iCloud, OneDrive, Dropbox, or other syncing folder?
 Please [[Back up your vault|read this guide]] before proceeding.